 Instructions: If it doesn’t move, but should – WD-40.
 If it does move, but shouldn’t – Duct tape.
 If nothing else works – hit with hammer.

-Ok, that's obviously a joke (though if you really can pull off repairs with just those three things, more power to you - but I won't be asking you to help fix my bike.)
+Ok, that’s obviously a joke (though if you really can pull off repairs with just those three things, more power to you!)
 For the rest of us, we need a reasonably well-equipped tool kit in order to do maintenance, basic repairs, and upgrades on our bikes.

 Now if you’re one who takes your bike to the dealership or mechanic for everything, I want to tell you – you’re not only throwing away a lot of money, but you’re missing out on one of the best parts of owning a bike.
 Turning wrenches on your bike yourself adds a whole new dimension to the connection you have with it when you ride.
 Working on my bikes is something I look forward to – part ritual, part therapy, and part just saving money.
 Start doing this, and I guarantee it will become one of your new favorite hobbies.

-One thought about building your tool kit - try to go for tools you will use repeatedly for maintenance tasks on your bike, or other jobs around the house.
-Good tools really are an investment, but only if you use them.
+One thought about building your tool kit – try to go for tools you will use repeatedly for maintenance tasks on your bike, or other jobs around the house.
+Spending money on good tools really is an investment – but only if you use them!

 Also, before doing any work on your bike, get an owner’s manual.
 Seriously, get one for each bike you own and keep it in the garage or toolbox.
 You’ll refer to it for almost any job you do.
 Even simple jobs usually require some measurements or specs.
 Knowledge is the most important tool you have.